RV-SOFT Technology RVS-TECH DNSBL

 What is RV-SOFT Technology RVS-TECH DNSBL?

-A key feature of this blocklist is its time-based nature, which allows for automatic and rapid delisting once an IP address stops being the source of reported emails.
-When a mail server checks an IP against this DNSBL, it receives a specific return code indicating the reason for the listing.
-These codes provide insight into the nature of the issue.
+A key feature of this blocklist is its time-based delisting.
+When the unwanted mail stops, the listing should expire automatically instead of requiring a manual removal request.
+When a mail server checks an IP address against this DNSBL, the response uses a 127.0.0.x return code that indicates the reason for the listing.

 - 127.0.0.2: Open relay